SerenicuS/C_SnakeGame/README.md

-# Snake Game in C!
+# Snake Game in C

 Just a simple way to learn about linked list ^^.